Search for the Sagittarius Tidal Stream of Axion Dark Matter around 4.55 $\mu$eV

 The experimental parameters of the CAPP-12TB haloscope can be represented by the expected axion signal power given in Eq.~(\ref{EQ:PAXION}) and the schematic shown in Fig.~\ref{FIG:CAPP-12TB}, where Eq.~(\ref{EQ:PAXION}) is valid when the axion mass $m_a$ matches the frequency of the cavity mode $\nu$ ($m_a=h\nu/c^2$) and the cavity mode coupling to the receiver is 2.

 Equation~(\ref{EQ:PAXION}) also uses the experimental parameters achieved by the CAPP-12TB experiment which are the rms magnetic field over a cavity volume $B_{\rm rms}$ of 10.31~T, a cavity volume $V$ of 36.85~L, a cavity-mode-dependent form factor $C$~\cite{EMFF_BRKO} of 0.6, and a loaded quality factor of the cavity mode $Q_L$ of 35~000.
-The detected signal power of DFSZ axion dark matter of the tidal stream is then expected to be 4.50~yW for the axion frequency of~1.1 GHz if axions make up about 20\% of the local dark matter density, i.e., $\rho_a=0.09$~GeV/cm$^{3}$, which is the model considered in this work.
+Assuming axion dark matter makes up 100\% of the local dark matter, where the Sagittarius tidal stream model and the SHM contribute 23 and 77\%~\cite{TIDAL_AXION}, respectively, the detected signal power of DFSZ axion dark matter of the tidal stream with the SHM contribution denoted as the red hatched in Fig.~\ref{FIG:CAPP-12TB-MODEL}(b) is then expected to be 5.69~yW for the axion frequency of~1.1 GHz.
+This mixed signal is also similar to that in Ref.~\cite{WIMP_JCAP} and its power can be obtained by plugging in $\rho_a=0.114$~GeV/cm$^{3}$ in Eq.~(\ref{EQ:PAXION}), which is the model considered in this work.
 Figure~\ref{FIG:CAPP-12TB} not only shows the signal line from the cavity to the fast data acquisition (DAQ) system~\cite{FDAQ}, but also another key experimental parameter, the 25~mK physical temperature of both the cavity and the Josephson Parametric Amplifier (JPA).
 The fast digitizer and the signal generator used an external reference clock~\cite{FS725} to set the frequencies.